Hampton Designer Showhouse 2020

 Powder Room by Elan Design

-Eryn Oruncak channeled “romantic glamour” for her powder room, which features glossy black walls, black wall tile with gold splatter from The Tile Shop, and a floating black Kohler vanity.
+Eryn Oruncak channeled “romantic glamour” for her powder room, which features glossy black walls, black wall tile with gold splatter from The Tile Shop, and a floating black Kohler vanity with a countertop by Caesarstone US.
 Thomas O’Brien’s Albertine sconces for Circa Lighting and Oruncak’s own artwork add another layer of sophistication.

 Junior Master Bath by Elan Design